-I also believe that counselling shouldn't be seen as a luxury and should be available to all who need it.
+I also believe that therapy shouldn't be a luxury and should be available to all who need it.
 Therefore, since I am not paying for a space to practice in at the moment, I believe in paying that forward to you as a client and hoping to make counselling easier for people to access during this time in particular.
 I am willing to negotiate fees however, for those who feel this is still not affordable for them, or for counselling students undertaking their required therapy hours.

 Concessions offered for